Ruby

 For a more in-depth look, please see lib/unleash/configuration.rb.

-Usage in a Plain Ruby Application
+Usage in a plain Ruby application

-Usage in a Rails Application
+Usage in a Rails application

 The initializer setup varies depending on whether you’re using a standard setup, Puma in clustered mode, Phusion Passenger, or Sidekiq.